Manjusha Kulkarni-Patil

-Manjusha Kulkarni-Patil (born 1971) is a Hindustani classical music vocalist.
-She belongs to the Gwalior gharana.
+Manjusha Kulkarni-Patil (born 1971) is an Indian Hindustani classical music vocalist.
+She belongs to the classical music Gwalior gharana.

 Early life

-Manjusha Kulkarni-Patil was born in Sangli, Maharashtra, India on 2 November 1971 in a family of musicians.
-She started learning at the age of twelve from Chintubua Mhaiskar.
-She has a Master of Arts in Music and also has the Sangeet Visharad degree awarded by the Akhil Bharatiya Gandharva Mahavidyalaya, Miraj.
+Manjusha Kulkarni-Patil was born in Sangli, Maharashtra, India on 2 November 1971, in a family of musicians.
+She started learning classical music at the age of twelve from Chintubua Mhaiskar.
+She has a Master of Arts in Music and also has the Sangeet Visharad degree awarded by the Akhil Bharatiya Gandharva Mahavidyalaya in Miraj.
 She got an opportunity to study music under able guidance of Late Sangeetacharya Pt.
 D.V.
 Kanebuwa of Agra and Gwalior Gharanas for 12 years.
 Presently she is taking guidance from Padmashri Pt.
 Ulhas Kashalkar and Dr. Vikas Kashalkar.
 Manjusha secured first position in the M.A (Music) examination and also received the Sangeet Visharad degree awarded by the Akhil Bharatiya Gandharva Mahavidyalaya, Miraj.
 She is an 'A' grade artist for classical and semi-classical music on All India Radio.